Pere Marquette 1223

-The Pere Marquette 1223 is a steam locomotive on permanent display in Grand Haven, Michigan.
-She is one of two surviving Pere Marquette 2-8-4 "Berkshire" type locomotives, along with sister engine No. 1225, the inspiration for the locomotive in the book and movie versions of The Polar Express, which is in operating condition.
+The Pere Marquette 1223 is a N-1 class "Berkshire" type steam locomotive built in November 1941 by the Lima Locomotive Works for the Pere Marquette Railway, it is on permanent display in Grand Haven, Michigan.
+It is one of two surviving Pere Marquette 2-8-4 "Berkshire" type locomotives, along with sibling engine No. 1225, the inspiration for the locomotive in the book and movie versions of The Polar Express, which is in operating condition.